chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 ## 🎯 What works today

 - REST API with `/health`, `/review`, and `/generate-tests` endpoints implemented in FastAPI.
-- RAG scaffolding that indexes repository Markdown/Python/text files **and recent Git history** into a FAISS store (skips binaries and oversized files) with pluggable embeddings (deterministic hashing by default, Sentence Transformers if configured).
+- RAG scaffolding that indexes repository Markdown/Python/text files **and recent Git history** into a FAISS store (skips binaries and oversized files) with pluggable embeddings (deterministic hashing by default, Sentence Transformers if configured and the index is rebuilt with that encoder).
 - Deterministic, heuristic code review with an **optional OpenAI-backed path** for structured findings when `LLM_PROVIDER=openai` and a key are set.
 - Deterministic pytest generation based on static analysis that stubs importable tests for each detected function, with optional one-shot pytest+coverage execution when you provide a `coverage_goal` in the request.
 - Metrics hooks that record basic timing/usage information in memory.